ghost9181/fugu/README.md

 __IMPORTANT:__ This jailbreak is currently in development and only meant to be used by developers.

 # WARNING
 **!!!
-ONLY DOWNLOAD FUGU FROM [https://github.com/LinusHenze/Fugu](https://github.com/LinusHenze/Fugu) AS IT IS VERY EASY TO CREATE A VERSION OF FUGU THAT CONTAINS MALWARE !!!**
+ONLY DOWNLOAD FUGU 15 (iOS 15 - iOS 15.2 Jailbreak) FROM [https://github.com/epeth0mus/Fugu15/](https://github.com/epeth0mus/Fugu15/) AS IT IS VERY EASY TO CREATE A VERSION OF FUGU THAT CONTAINS MALWARE !!!**

 # Supported Devices
 Currently, the iPad Pro (2017, every size) and iPhone 7 are the only officially supported devices (on iOS 13 - 13.5.1).